 There are lots of reasons why you might find that your Mac won't turn on, or your MacBook won't start up, but you probably just want to get it working again.
 We'll run through the various checks and changes to make to get your Mac to boot up and start working again.

-Read on for some simple tips that should get your Mac working again, from the obvious stuff like checking the power connection to performing a power cycle, starting in Recovery mode, and checking the file system.
+Read on for some simple tips that should get your Mac working again, from the obvious stuff like checking the power connection, to performing a power cycle, starting in Recovery mode, and checking the file system.
 And if your Mac really is dead, we'll also tell you where to turn next.

 The fixes in this article apply to most recent versions of macOS.
 The menus and interfaces may look slightly different depending on which OS you are running, but their functions are in essence the same.
+Similarly, if you have an M1 Mac there are some changes to the way you perform certain functions - like starting up the computer in Safe mode or Recovery, we'll detail these below.

 1. Check your Mac turns on